BeeGroup-cimne/beegroup_importing_tool/sources/Datadis/README.md

     "user_datasource": "the nif of the user importing the data", "logs": {
-      "gather" : "list with the logs of the import", "logs.store" : "list with the logs of the store", "logs.harmonize" : "list with the logs of the harmonization" },
+      "gather" : "list with the logs of the import", "store" : "list with the logs of the store", "harmonize" : "list with the logs of the harmonization" },
     "log_exec": "timestamp of execution"
 }